ZichooleLongGui/enterprise/README.md

 Micro Enterprise builds on the all the features of the [Micro Toolkit](https://github.com/micro/micro) along with the following:

+- **Zero Dependency** - Simplified setup with zero external dependencies.
+There's no need for external service discovery or storage.
+We handle everything internally.
+Just drop in the api or proxy and get started straight away.

 - **Dynamic Config** - Load config from environment variables, flags and a config file, all integrated into one interface.
 Config is merged, watched and reloaded as it changes.